ardiantovn/redisqueue/readme.md

-This repo contains an example to use [vmihailenco/taskq/v3](github.com/vmihailenco/taskq/v3).
+This repo contains an example to use a golang asynchronous task/job queue with Redis library ([vmihailenco/taskq/v3](https://github.com/vmihailenco/taskq)).

 # QuickStart
 ## run redis on port 6379